TurnerHaa/TurnerHaa/README.md

 🧑‍💻 R | Python | SQL | Excel

-🌱 I’m currently learning more about Python and Tableau
+🌱 I’m currently learning more about Python
 <!--
 **TurnerHaa/TurnerHaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.